 Flood risk continues to be one of the most difficult perils to price for the homeowners industry.
 More than any other catastrophic peril, flood risk varies over short distances; critical factors that contribute to flood risk include elevation, relative elevation, distance to coast, and distance to river.
 This spring, Milliman, along with risk modeling firm KatRisk, sought to independently model the feasibility of a private flood insurance market in Florida, Texas, and Louisiana.
 The infographic below provides some of our findings for all single-family homes in the state of Florida:

-Milliman has announced the results of a first-of-its-kind study to assess the feasibility of a private flood insurance market in several key states across the U.S. The study, which was conducted in collaboration with risk modeling firm KatRisk, set out to model private flood insurance risk and potential premiums for all single-family homes in Florida, Texas, and Louisiana – which combined account for 56% of National Flood Insurance Program (NFIP) policies in-force nationwide.
+Milliman has announced the results of a first-of-its-kind study to assess the feasibility of a private flood insurance market in several key states across the United States.
+The study, which was conducted in collaboration with risk modeling firm KatRisk, set out to model private flood insurance risk and potential premiums for all single-family homes in Florida, Louisiana, and Texas—which combined account for 56% of National Flood Insurance Program (NFIP) policies in-force nationwide.
 The study includes all single-family homes in those states, not only those who are currently purchasing flood insurance from the NFIP, and the modeled NFIP premiums do not include the effects of grandfathering.
 The estimated private insurance premiums were developed using reasonable assumptions selected by Milliman.